- J.D., Duke University, 1969. Note Editor, Duke Law Journal 1968-1969

 His practice has commonly involved representation of foreign clients and working as a team with foreign counsel.
 The assignments that he handled for Siemens in connection with its FCPA prosecution, for Shell in its internal investigation of its oil reserves and for Exxon in an FCPA investigation concerning Kazakhstan are typical of such matters.

-Since joining McKool Smith, his work has included, among other things, representing an executive of Fairfield Greenwich Group in civil litigation and criminal, regulatory investigations relating to the Madoff scandal, foreign institutions in civil litigation relating to the Madoff scandal, an individual partner in a hedge fund in the investigation of possible insider trading, a criminal investigation of false filings by a Korean institution in an antitrust inquiry, a civil antitrust matter for Lockheed, and several FCPA cases.
+Since joining McKool Smith, his work has included, among other things, representing an executive of Fairfield Greenwich Group in civil litigation and criminal, regulatory investigations relating to the Madoff scandal, foreign institutions in civil litigation relating to the Madoff scandal, an individual partner in a hedge fund in the investigation of possible insider trading, a criminal investigation of false filings by a Korean institution in an antitrust inquiry, a civil antitrust matter for Lockheed, individuals in investigations relating to LIBOR and OFAC, and several FCPA cases.

 Mr. Cooney served as Assistant United States Attorney for the Southern District of New York from 1972 to 1977, becoming chief of the narcotics unit.
 As a prosecutor and defense counsel, he tried numerous criminal cases to verdict before federal juries.
 Among his noteworthy trials are his representation of Recognition Equipment Incorporated in its acquittal for alleged bribery of the vice chairman of the United States Postal Board of Governors; the estate of Charles Shipman Payson in successfully rebutting a challenge to his will; and, Winfield Dunseath in his acquittal at trial for alleged foreign currency fraud.